 You have this brilliant idea for a business and this idea morphs into your message.

-Sometimes that message is spot-on and sometimes it needs some work.
+Sometimes that marketing message is spot-on and sometimes it needs some work.

 Since that message is a reflection of you and vice versa you may already have a well-crafted and brilliant message.

 “Coke.
 Taste the feeling.”
 “Just Do It.”
 “How To Cake It.”

 Btw, corporations spend billions of dollars crafting the perfect message for their target market.
 Rarely is it a flash of inspiration and insight.

 On the off-chance that you haven’t found the time or creative streak (or billions of dollars) to craft a brilliant, memorable marketing message…

 …one that reflects your values, skills and attitude and is also clear and concise…

 …then this handy guide can help you with your process.